airalab/robonomics-wiki/docs/hass-os-upgrade.md

 2. Choose the add-on and press `INSTALL`.
 After installation is finished, go to `Configuration` tab and add `password` or `authorized_keys`.
 Don't forget to save this part of configuration.

-3. I the `Info` tab press `START`.
+3. In the `Info` tab press `START`.
 If you want to see the addon in the sidebar, don't forget to enable `Show in sidebar`.

 <robo-wiki-video autoplay loop controls :videos="[{src: 'https://crustipfs.live/ipfs/QmcijfJ45fmW9omB67xWyPKvHhZuwLMTTQ7DBqnyxHUXR1', type:'mp4'}]" />